 It's important to remember when Florida Keys shark fishing, or perhaps "big game hunting" is a better phrase, that caution must be exercised.

-Even the most played out apex monster will bite, even if close to death.
-Never bring one to your boat until it's been completely exhausted.
+Even the most played out tiger shark will bite, even if close to death.
+When tiger shark fishing, never bring one to your boat until it's been completely exhausted.
 Always exercise extreme caution when working to cut it free.

-If you're planning on keeping it, remember that in the excitement of landing a shark, people often hurry to get close.
-Don't do this until you're absolutely sure it's dead.
+When Florida Keys shark fishing you'll find that currently there's a ban on tiger shark.
+However, if and when it's lifted, and you decide to keep your shark, remember this.
+In the excitement of landing a shark, people often hurry to get close.
+Don't do this until you're absolutely sure the tiger shark is dead.

 When Florida Keys shark fishing, you'll find that the combination of fishing techniques and species of shark to target are the perfect formula for fishing fun on your next Florida Keys vacation.

 FTC Compliance Disclaimer and Affiliate Program Sponsor Disclosure